 A hepatitis D infection can be acute or chronic.
 Symptoms of an acute infection can come on quickly and last for a few weeks or months.
 Acute infections can become chronic, which means that your symptoms last longer than six months.

-Symptoms of hepatitis D are similar to other types of hepatitis.
+Symptoms of hepatitis D are similar to those of other types of hepatitis.
 They include:

 Hepatitis D can also make existing hepatitis B symptoms worse.

-Hepatitis virus type D, also called hepatitis delta or HDV, causes hepatitis D. It needs hepatitis B virus (HBV) to survive and make more copies of itself.
-You can only get an HDV infection while you already have an HBV infection or at the same time as an initial HBV infection.
+Hepatitis virus type D, or HDV, causes hepatitis D. It needs hepatitis B virus (HBV) to survive.
+You can only get an HDV infection when you already had an HBV infection or at the same time as an HBV infection.

 Advertisement

-You can get hepatitis D if you come in contact with infected blood or body fluids.
+You can get hepatitis D if you come in contact with the blood or body fluids of an infected person.
 Examples of ways hepatitis D can spread include:

-You’re at a higher risk for hepatitis D if you:
+You can only get hepatitis D if you also have hepatitis B. You’re at a higher risk for hep D if you:

 There’s no treatment that cures hepatitis D. Acute HDV infections can go away without treatment.
 For chronic hepatitis D, providers may treat you with:

 If you have hepatitis D, a healthcare provider will monitor your liver health through regular checkups and testing.
 They’ll look for signs of liver disease and check your liver function.
-Acute hepatitis D or HBV/HDV infection can last for a few weeks or months, but it can get better without treatment.
+Acute hepatitis D or HBV/HDV infection can last for a few weeks or months.
+It may get better without treatment and is rarely fatal.

 Advertisement